Bastardkb/bastardkb.github.io/_includes/use_keyboard_chary.md

 ### Sniping

-Sniping **slows down the trackball**.
+Sniping **slows down the trackball/trackpad**.
 This way, you can move the cursor more precisely.

 By default, Sniping mode is activated when you hold the `MOUSE + SNIP` keys at the same time.
 You can also configure qmk to have it activated automatically.